MuhammadZeeshan-Zee/node/README.md

 - datbase (sql and non sql)
 # Node
-create api and connect database (with mySQL and nonSQL database)
+create api and connect database (with mySQL and nonSQL database) with the help of node we create our own srever
 ### express js
 its a framework of node.
 > Express and Node make up the middle (application) tier.
 Express.js is a server-side web framework, and Node.js is the popular and powerful JavaScript server platform.